Case Selection

 Initiatives that have existed for different durations of time will have different capacity to reflect on their practices.
 Younger projects will not have had as much of a chance to produce any research outcomes, but may be valuable sources for insight on expectations.
 More established projects will be able to reflect on unexpected challenges they may have experienced.

-It will be good to have at least one younger project representing an initiative still “in flux”, one or two “legacy” projects (no longer active), and one or two at intermediate stages (extracting data for meaningful analysis, expanding the initiative’s scope, etc)
+It will be good to have at least one younger project representing an initiative still “in flux”, one or two “legacy” projects (no longer active), and one or two at intermediate stages (extracting data for meaningful analysis, expanding the initiative’s scope, etc).

-2. Community membership
+2. Community composition

 The size and composition of the community, degree of familiarity among its members, and the mechanisms through which connections are managed constitute additional important factors to consider.
 Communication and decision-making may take different forms when teams are either smaller and locally-concentrated or larger and dispersed.
 Decision-making may also be significantly impacted by diffferent governance models and degrees of community participation.
 It would be interesting to identify how leaders are differentiated from other participants, norms and expectations for getting involved in leadership positions, and considerations that are made when making decisions that impact the community.